The Welsh Group: 21st century

-An exhibition curated and researched by Welsh Group member Dr Ceri Thomas and funded by The National Library of Wales, Arts Council of Wales, Contemporary Art Society for Wales and the Welsh Group, was launched at the National Library of Wales, (Aberystwyth), before touring to the Royal Cambrian Academy, and Newport Museum & Art Gallery.
+In 2008, an exhibition curated and researched by Welsh Group member Ceri Thomas and funded by The National Library of Wales, Arts Council of Wales, Contemporary Art Society for Wales, and the Welsh Group, was launched at the National Library of Wales, (Aberystwyth), before touring to the Royal Cambrian Academy, and Newport Museum & Art Gallery.
 The exhibition, Mapping The Welsh Group at 60, included work by current and past members spanning a period from soon after the second world war to work completed in the twenty-first century, just after Welsh devolution.
 At the exhibition launch Welsh Government Heritage Minister at the time Alun Ffred Jones highlighted the group's importance: "The Welsh Group's 60th anniversary exhibition is a major event for the arts in Wales, bringing together work from talented Welsh artists old and new".
 A fully illustrated colour book published by Diglot Books accompanied the exhibition.

-Today the group exhibits in Wales and internationally, including recent exchange exhibitions with visual art groups in the USA and Germany.
+Today the group exhibits in Wales and internationally, including exchange exhibitions with visual art groups in the USA and Germany.